 It would take too long to explain the conflicting feelings of an evangelical teenager with leanings to fundamentalism confronted by a rock album with a definite religious feel from start to finish.
 Suffice to say the listening experience was something incredible and put to rest my fears.
 A superb album of solo lute, through acapella choir and rocked up sitar, to straight rock, Tabernakel is in my opinion Akkerman’s best.
 This is due in no small degree to its strong religious dimension.

 The title and closing Amen are overtly religious but there are other elements.
 One track is called Javeh, a form of the Hebrew word for God as is I am which features in the Lammy suite.
 (On the title Javeh Akkerman said in a 1973 interview in Dutch “Well, that is the biblical name for our Lord.
 When I wrote it, and that happens to me very often, I had the feeling I wasn’t actually writing it myself.
 It was on my farm in Friesland, among the animals and flowers, in full Spring.
 The song starts in a very frustrated way, because when you look around you, you realise you are in trouble after all, that’s why it’s called Javeh.”).
 There's also Anthony Holborne’s Last Will and Testament and not forgetting House of the King!
-This album confirms that the religious input evident on Focus albums, eg Hamburger Concerto (with a Dutch Christmas carol and its own ‘Amen’ on La Cathedrale de Strasbourg), was not all coming from Thijs van Leer (who went on to record albums of hymn tunes and a modern mass).
+This album confirms that the religious input evident on Focus albums, eg Hamburger Concerto (with a Dutch Christmas carol and its own ‘Amen’ on La Cathedrale de Strasbourg), was not all coming from Thijs van Leer (who went on to record albums of hymn tunes and a modern mass) despite what Akkerman has sometimes implied.

 The truth is that one sees evidence of this religious element throughout Akkerman’s catalogue.
 From Exodus (his first single) and the gospel song Mercy, mercy, mercy on the debut solo album (Guitar for sale) through to the album Passion, with its religious double entendre (punning is an Akkerman penchant).
 The Bach tune that is the title track is often sung to the words O sacred head sore wounded.
 The album is about the Passion not just earthly passions.
 Bach’s influence, of course, has been openly acknowledged with Where would I be?
 (Focus in Time) and the earlier Father Bach (Mother Focus).
 Bach almost inevitably brings a religious dimension to any composer’s work.